 A. Here are three options:

-or credit union.
-They can answer your questions about direct
+credit union.
+They can answer your questions about direct deposit.

-deposit.
-The bank will also be able to provide you with
+The bank will also be able to provide you with the routing number

-the routing number and account number in case you are concerned
+and account number in case you are concerned about identifying that

-up for direct deposit at that time.
-Most banks, savings and loans
+for direct deposit at that time.
+Most banks, savings and loans and

 designed for students, some with little or no fees.
 Look for one